Demand salaries from Kejriwal, shut doors on AAP leaders if ignored: BJP MP to temples, gurudwaras | Politics

 - India

-He also told them to shut temple and gurudwara doors on any Aam Aadmi Party (AAP) leader or candidate if the government doesn't fulfil the demand in three days.
+He also told them to shut the doors of temples and gurudwaras on any Aam Aadmi Party (AAP) leader or candidate if the government doesn't address their demand within three days.

-Based on his advice, management committees of a Shiv temple in Tatarpur village and a gurudwara in Tihar village shot letters to Kejriwal in this connection.
+Based on his advice, management committees of a Shiv temple in Tatarpur village and a gurudwara in Tihar village shot letters to Kejriwal.

+Reacting to this, the AAP government said it is already paying salaries to priests and granthis on par with those paid by the BJP-ruled state governments.

+''We are giving them as much salaries as what the Uttar Pradesh and Madhya Pradesh governments are giving,'' an AAP spokesperson said.

 ''I appeal to all the priests and granthis of temples and gurudwaras to write to Kejriwal to provide monthly salaries of Rs 42,000.